kloppi417/literally-godtier-documentation/syntax.md

 Variable initialization and assignment can be combined to one line, using the syntax `<datatype> <name> = <value>;`.
 Initialized yet unassigned variables are technically not empty, but hold garbage data from previous executions or variables that went out of scope.
 However, the compiler will stop you from accessing variables until they are assigned, to prevent bugs.

 Variables are mutable by default.
 You can declare a immutable constant by including the `const` keyword before your variable intialization.
 Constants *must* be assigned on the same line as the initialization, or the compiler will throw an error.
+Attempting to reassign a constant will cause the compiler to throw an error.

 ### Examples
 ```elixir